-IES has almost three decades’ worth of experience in packing and shipping machinery, ranging from entire facilities right down to single pieces.
-We have also been manufacturing bespoke packing cases since the turn of the century, designing unique packaging to exact specifications to make sure your goods are 100% safe and secure during transit.
+IES has almost three decades’ worth of experience in packing and shipping machinery, ranging from entire factory movement right down to single item moves.
+We have also been manufacturing bespoke packing cases since the turn of the century, designing unique packaging to exact specifications to make sure your goods are 100 per cent safe and secure during transit.

 Whether you’re moving down the road or to the other side of the world, our robust cases are all designed and built in-house, offering a complete end-to-end, tailored solution.
-Our packaging is exclusively made-to-order and is made with BS1133-standard crate bases, robust design and environmentally-sealed barriers to prevent corrosion during a long transit.
+Our packaging is exclusively made-to-order, with BS1133-standard crate bases, robust design and environmentally-sealed barriers to prevent corrosion during a long transit.

 The flexibility of our packaging allows your machinery to be packaged either on-site or at our Bristol HQ.
-But what are the specifics behind the process of building such unique packaging for such large and complicated equipment?
-And what special knowledge allows our service to be enjoyed by a long client list including Rolls-Royce and AB Dynamics?
+But what are the specifics behind the process of building unique packaging for such large and complicated equipment?
+And what is our special knowledge that is valued by a long client list including Rolls-Royce and AB Dynamics?

 The art of bespoke packaging

 No machine is perfectly square.
 So, packaging machinery for overseas transit is far from a straightforward process.
 However, through years of experience, IES has got the process of building individual packaging for large machinery down to a fine art.
 Of course, perfecting that art took a lot of time and a lot of time and trial and error.
 Because when it comes to packaging machinery, there’s a great deal you have to take into account.

 A build always starts with some information gathering.
 This could be supplied by the customer.
 Or, we’ll go out and physically measure up the equipment ourselves.
 Either way, this is one of the most important parts of the process.